BuzzFeed: Trump Directed Cohen To Lie To Congress About A Trump Tower In Moscow

 Democratic chairmen of two House committees vowed to investigate.
 "These allegations may prove unfounded, but, if true, they would constitute both the subornation of perjury as well as obstruction of justice," California Rep. Adam Schiff, House Intelligence Committee Chairman, said in a statement Friday.

 Cohen was interviewed by the House Intelligence Committee in October 2017, and also provided written statements to House and Senate intelligence committees.
-He pleaded guilty in November to a federal count of lying to Congress about the timing of negotiations with Russians about building a Trump Tower Moscow.
+He pleaded guilty in November to a federal count of lying to Congress about the timing of negotiations with Russians about building a Trump Tower in Moscow.

 During the campaign, Trump repeatedly said he had no business in Russia.
 Cohen told Congress those negotiations ended in January 2016.
 He later admitted that those talks actually continued at least through June of that year — well into the presidential campaign.